jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Deep-Instinct-Cyber-Threat-Landscape-Report-2022.md

 is advertised as a legitimate monitoring software not intended for malicious purposes.
-However, its password extraction functionality and features that are aimed at avoiding detection allow Agent Teslas operators to use it for malicious purposes.
-Agent Teslas support team have been assisting users with instructions on how to infect targets similar to how malware is deployed in the wild. is a sophisticated banking malware that targets individuals,
+However, its password extraction functionality and features that are aimed at avoiding detection allow Agent Tesla’s operators to use it for malicious purposes.
+Agent Tesla’s support team have been assisting users with instructions on how to infect targets similar to how malware is deployed in the wild. is a sophisticated banking malware that targets individuals,